 Audience research focuses on learning as much as possible about your potential customers.
 This can include learning more about their age, location, interests, and much more.
-If you’re going to be putting in the time and energy it takes for great B2B content marketing, it’s important to make sure it’s actually reaching your target customers.
+If you’re going to be putting in the time and energy it takes to form a proper B2B content marketing strategy, it’s important to make sure it’s actually reaching your target customers.

 So, how do you start learning about who is part of your company’s target audience?
 Fortunately, there are a few ways to achieve this goal.

 If you use Google Analytics or Google Search Console for keyword research, you’ll be glad to know that these programs can also help your business create buyer personas.

 Should you not want to use Google to help with audience research, you can also form buyer personas by doing manual research.
 Depending on the current size of your company and how much money it has, you might have the budget to perform test groups and other types of target audience research.

 You can also learn a lot about your company’s target customers by checking out social media platforms.